 A Success Story Or Two

-Mckall, spent a month watching the local classifieds on KSL and collecting free items.
+Mckall, spent a month watching her local classifieds on KSL, collecting free items.
 Once she had a big enough collection, she posted an ad about her sale on KSL and earned $1,000 the day of the sale.

 Chantel is another volunteer who had quite a bit of success fundraising for her trip to Europe.
-She did a yard sale and asked everyone she could think of to donate something.
+She did a yard sale and asked everyone she could think of if that had any junk items that they wanted to donate.
 Chantel said that the "trick is to sell it all for really cheap!".
 She raised over $900.
-Another success!

 Fundraising Tips for a Garage Sale